zso3n3n/llmops-azure-ml/README.md

-# LLMOPS with Azure Machine Learning
+# LLMOPs with Azure Machine Learning